Davide64-dev/FEUP_PFL_Momentum/README.md

 - ### Move Validation and Execution

-When executing a move, it is necessary to garantee that that move is valid in the conext of that game state and the rules.
-With that we implemented a predicate `initial_state` taht is responsible for doing that validation.
-The rules says that every time a user wans to put a cell, that cell must be empty, represented in our game as `white` and that it cannot be on the boarders of the board, with that in mind, this predicate was created
+When making a move, it is essential to ensure that the move is valid within the context of the current game state and rules.
+To accomplish this, the validate_move predicate is employed.
+According to the rules, the cell a player wants to place a counter must be empty (represented as 'white' in our game) and cannot be on the board's edges.

 <p align="center">
   <img src="img/validate_move.png" width = 500/>